hotrodorm/hotrod/README.md

   </select>
 ```

 Returns a list of `InvoiceWithLines` objects.
 It returns one of these first-level objects for each invoice.
-Each first-level object includes `customer` property for the a second-level `Customer` object (1:1 cardinality) that holds the data coming from the `customer` table.
+Each first-level object includes a `customer` property for the a second-level `Customer` object (1:1 cardinality) that holds the data coming from the `customer` table.
 It also includes a `lines` property that includes the list of second-level `InvoiceLine` objects (1:N cardinality) with their corresponding properties.

 The query is available in Java as: